Abbey Perkins Cheney

-Abigail "Abbey" Perkins Cheney (born November 18, 1851) was a musical educator.
+Abigail Perkins Cheney (November 18, 1851 – April 3, 1970) was an American musical educator.

 Early life

 Abbey (also Abigail or Abbie) Perkins was born on November 18, 1851, in Milwaukee, Wisconsin.

 Perkins inherited her rare gifts through her mother, from a long line of singing ancestors, the Cheneys of Vermont, who for a hundred years had been famous for their fine and powerful voices and exceptional musical culture.
-Her mother, Elizabeth Ela Cheney (born February 23, 1823 in Brentwood, New York), had a remarkably pure and strong mezzo-soprano voice, and was very successful before her marriage touring with her brothers, as a church and concert singer in Buffalo, New York, and subsequently in Milwaukee, Wisconsin, and in Leavenworth, Kansas.
+Her mother, Elizabeth Ela Cheney (born February 23, 1823, in Brentwood, New York), had a remarkably pure and strong mezzo-soprano voice, and was very successful before her marriage touring with her brothers, as a church and concert singer in Buffalo, New York, and subsequently in Milwaukee, Wisconsin, and in Leavenworth, Kansas.
 In her old age, she still enjoyed the musical and literary pleasures of her daughter's San Francisco home.

 Perkins's father, Charles Wesley Perkins, one of the enterprising young business men of Milwaukee in the 1850s, was also a music lover.
 He died in 1861, and his last words to his little daughter were: "Lose no opportunity to cultivate your musical talent."
 The father's wish decided the child's future: her mother encouraged and aided her daughter in every way.